Hanging Your Glass

 If this happens, clean it gently with a soft cloth.
 I have found that Q-tips and toothpicks can also be used in stubborn/ harder to reach areas.

-Never EVER use a cleaning product with ammonia (like Windex), since this can break down the solder which will lead to your piece breaking!
+Never EVER use a cleaning product with ammonia (like Windex), since this can break down the solder which will eventually lead to your piece breaking!

 Stained glass is traditionally made with lead, and although the amount used comes with very minimal risk, it’s a good idea to wash your hands after handling your piece.

-If you have any questions or concerns about handling or cleaning your glass, please feel free to send me an email or DM on instagram.
+If you have any questions or concerns about handling or cleaning your glass, please feel free to send me an email or DM me on instagram.